TeddyMeg/EthioChicken-ERP/README.md

-# Ethio Chicken ERP Web Application
+# EthioChicken ERP Web Application

-This is a professional README file for a standard MERN stack web application for Ethio chicken ERP.
+This is a professional README file for a standard MERN stack web application for EthioChicken ERP.

 ## Description